HC upholds derecognition of Cong MLA as leader of opp | Politics

-Gauhati High Court on Wednesdayupheld the Assam Assembly secretary A N Deka's ruling whichderecognised Congress MLA Debabrata Saikia as leader of theopposition in the house.
+Gauhati High Court on Wednesdayupheld the Assam Assembly secretary A N Deka's notificationwhich derecognised Congress MLA Debabrata Saikia as leader ofthe opposition in the house.

 The recognition to Saikia was withdrawn on the groundthat Congress has lost one-sixth strength of the total membersof the House.